 At its peak during the second half of the eighteenth century, this cement business involved the operation of at least 19 large companies and several smaller ventures and employed more than 5,000 men.
 Four million barrels of cement a year were produced which was 50 percent of the total production of natural cement in the United States.

 Rosendale Town Historian: Bill Brooks

 The Town was founded by an act of the New York State Legislature on October 23, 1844 and is comprised of the hamlets of Binnewater, Bloomington, Bruceville, Cottekill, Creeklocks, Hickory Bush, parts of High Falls, Lawrenceville, Lefevre Falls, Maple Hill, Rosendale, Tillson and Whiteport.

 The Town is located in the County of Ulster, New York, which County is divided for local government purposes into twenty towns and the City of Kingston.
 In turn, some of such Towns contain incorporated villages established for purposes of providing certain municipal services and facilities to their residents.
 The Town is a political subdivision of the State having its own elected legislative body, the Town Board, pursuant to Constitutional provisions.

-The Town Board consists of five members, the presiding officer of which is the Town Supervisor elected for a two-year term.
-The four additional members of the Town Board are elected for four years terms every two years.
+The Town Board consists of five members, the presiding officer of which is the Town Supervisor elected for a four-year term.
+The four additional members of the Town Board are elected for four-year rotating terms.
 The Town Supervisor and the board members are elected at large.

 The Supervisor is the chief executive officer of the Town.
 Additional Town officers are the Town Clerk, who is elected at large for a four-year term, the Receiver of Taxes, and the Superintendent of Highways who are elected at large for four-year terms and the Assessor, the Superintendent of the Water and Sewer Departments is appointed by the Town Board.